sajadshahbaz/microbiome_project/README.md

 ```

 Afterwards, open `http://localhost:8888/` URL in the browser and use `username=rstudio` and `password=password` credentials to open RStudio Server.

+Open `main_pipeline.Rmd` either through `Files > Open` or by navigating file list in the window in the bottom right section of the screen.

 ## Used software and packages